As an Amazon Associate, I earn from qualifying purchases

-Rendering meat fat is a process of slowly cooking the fat over low heat until it is melted and rendered.
+Rendering meat fat, whether pork fat or beef fat, is a process of slowly cooking the fat over low heat until it is melted and rendered.
 This can be done on the stovetop or in the oven.

 To render meat fat on the pan, you can follow these instructions.
-As a result, rendering meat fat will be the easiest task.
-First, cut the meat into small pieces and place it in a pan.
+As a result, rendering meat fat will be the most straightforward task.
+For thick steak, first, cut the meat into small pieces and place it in a pan.
 Then add a small amount of water to the pan and heat it over medium heat.
 You need to cook the meat until it is browned and the water has evaporated.

 Next, it’s time to remove the pan from the heat and let the meat cool.
 Place the meat in a food processor and pulse it until it is a smooth paste.
 Finally, place the paste in a cheesecloth and squeeze it over a bowl to render the fat.

 To render meat fat on the stovetop, heat a pan over low heat and add the fat.
-Cook the fat slowly, stirring occasionally, until it is melted.
+Cook the fat slowly, occasionally stirring, until it is melted.
 After that, remove the rendered fat from the pan with a spoon and store it in a container.

-To render meat fat in the oven, place the fat in a baking dish and bake it at a low temperature, stirring occasionally, until it is melted.
+To render meat fat in the oven, place it in a baking dish and bake it at a low temperature, occasionally stirring, until it is melted.
 Then, remove the rendered fat from the dish with a spoon and store it in a container.

-Rendering steak fat without overcooking is best done by searing the steak with oil on both sides over high heat until the fat begins to render.
-Then reduce the heat to medium and cook the steak to the desired doneness.
+Rendering steak fat without overcooking is best done by searing the steak with oil on both sides over high heat until the fat renders.
+Then reduce the heat to medium and cook the steak to the desired consistency.

-When rendering steak fat, it is important to cook the steak slowly over low heat.
+When rendering steak fat, it is important to simmer the steak over low heat.
 This will allow the fat to render out without overcooking the steak.

-4. Remove steak from the oven and let rest for 5 minutes before slicing.
+- Remove steak from the oven and rest for 5 minutes before slicing.

-There are a few things you can do to make your steak fat crispy.
-One is to cook it on high heat so that the fat renders quickly.
+There are a few things you can do to make your steak fat and crispy white while maintaining that beef flavor.
+One is to cook it on high heat so the fat renders quickly.
 Another is to cut the fat into thin strips so that it cooks evenly.
-Finally, you can pat the steak dry with a paper towel before cooking to help remove any excess moisture.
+Finally, pat the steak dry with a paper towel before cooking to help remove any excess moisture.

 - Preheat your oven to 400 degrees Fahrenheit.